Updated on 13 November 2020

 Contingency planning is also in hand to ensure that priority immigration services can continue to be provided, should circumstances change.

 - The temporary closure of the Burgh Quay Registration Office was announced on 20 March as the high degree of footfall made social distancing extremely challenging.
 On that basis any immigration permissions that were due to expire between 20 March and 20 May 2020 were automatically extended for two months.
 On 13th May the Minister for Justice announced that all such permissions that are due to expire from 20/5/2020 to 20/7/2020 are automatically renewed by the Minister for a period of 2 months.
 The renewal of permission is on the same basis as the existing permission and the same conditions attach.
 In relation to persons with existing permission under Directive 2004/38/EC (Free Movement Directive), the automatic renewal is subject to the requirement that the person is complying with the requirements of the Directive.
 Any permission which was renewed by the notice of 20 March 2020 and which therefore has a new expiry date between 20/05/2020 and 20/07/2020 is automatically renewed by this notice for a further 2 months.
-On the 18 September, the Minister for Justice and Equality, Helen McEntee, T.D., announced a further temporary extension of immigration and international protection permissions to 20 January 2021.
+On the 18 September, the Minister for Justice, Helen McEntee, T.D., announced a further temporary extension of immigration and international protection permissions to 20 January 2021.
 This applies to permissions that are due to expire between 20 September 2020 and 20 January 2021.
 This includes people in Ireland on short stay visas and those whose permissions have already been extended by previous notices issued.

 - A Frequently Asked Questions document on the impact of COVID-19 on immigration and international protection is available on the Immigration Service Delivery website (www.inis.gov.ie).
 This document is regularly updated.